victor8504/Pig-dice/README.md

 ## Technologies Used
 HTML5, CSS, Bootstrap and JavaScript.
 ## Support and contact details
-contact me at the given email address or contribute to the page.
+Contact me at the given email address or contribute to the page.
+The website can be found using the following address:"https://victor8504.github.io/Pig-dice/"
 ### License
 This project is licensed under the MIT License - see the LICENSE.md file for details